 The Master of Science in Counseling degree program was developed for people who need a graduate degree to work as licensed professionals in the counseling field.
 Available through the College of Social Sciences, the Master of Science in Counseling offers a rigorous curriculum created in conjunction with industry experts.

 Master's degrees in Counseling include concentrations in:

 Speak to an Enrollment Representative about a master’s degree program in Counseling.

 In order to practice as a counselor in any state, you must be licensed with a state license designation (i.e., LPC, LCPC, CCMH, MFT, School Counseling, etc.).
 License requirements and title vary by state.
 It is your responsibility to ascertain and meet licensure requirements in any state in which you desire to practice.

 These programs do not prepare a graduate to practice as a psychologist.

-While widely available, not all programs are available to residents of all states.
+While widely available, not all programs or courses are available in all locations or in both online and on-campus formats.
 Please check with a University Enrollment Representative.